Working to Reduce Waste

 PFG Customized – California

-We're installing nearly 4,000 solar panels at our operating company in Southern California.
-When operational in late 2013, the system will generate more than two million Kilowatt hours annually – nearly half of the facility's electricity needs.
+We've installed nearly 4,000 solar panels at our operating company in Southern California.
+The system generates more than two million Kilowatt hours annually – nearly half of the facility's electricity needs.
 Over the life expectancy of the solar panels (25 years), the panels should offset nearly 80 million pounds of carbon dioxide (CO2) – the equivalent of 7,516 passenger cars annually.

 Performance Foodservice – NorthCenter